314dev/PI/docs/source/extensions/loops.rst

 Understanding the Default Trainer Loop
 --------------------------------------

-The Lightning :class:`~pytorch_lightning.trainer.trainer.Trainer` automates the standard optimization loop which every PyTorch user is familiar with:
+The Lightning :class:`~pi_ml.trainer.trainer.Trainer` automates the standard optimization loop which every PyTorch user is familiar with:

 .. code-block:: python